What is the best POS system for hospitality in 2026?

 Lightspeed is ideal for coffee shops looking for an intuitive but sophisticated POS solution.
 It’s easy to use, but it has an advanced inventory management system that tracks stock levels and manages suppliers, ensuring that popular items are always available.

 And if you integrate Lightspeed with Nory?
-You can use our AI features to make sure you’re stocked and ready to meet customer demand.
+You can use our AI assistants to make sure you’re stocked and ready to meet customer demand.
 Together, our systems analyse sales trends, peak times, and customer preferences to predict demand and order ingredients accordingly.

 Best POS for quick-service restaurants (QSRs)

 Much like coffee shops, QSRs need POS systems that are quick and efficient.
-Customers expect a speedy service — with a slow POS, that isn’t going to happen.
+Customers expect a speedy service.
+With a slow POS, that isn’t going to happen.

 You also need a system that keeps track of inventory in real-time.
-With orders coming through so quickly, it can be hard to keep tabs on inventory and make sure the shelves are stocked to meet customer demand.
-But with real-time insights?
-You can easily see when you need to order more ingredients.
+With orders coming through quickly, it’s hard to keep tabs on inventory and make sure the shelves are stocked to meet customer demand.

 Toast

 For QSRs, Toast is an ideal POS solution.
 Its intuitive interface allows for fast order entry and processing, reducing wait times and improving customer satisfaction.
-The system also supports multiple payment methods, which speeds up the checkout process.

 And on top of this, Toast’s inventory management features track stock levels in real-time.
-Combine this with Nory’s restaurant operating system, and you’re in for a real treat.
-Accurately predict demand to ensure your QSR has all the items you need to fulfil customer orders — but without overspending on ingredients.
+You can accurately predict demand to ensure your QSR has all the items you need to fulfil customer orders, but without overspending on ingredients.

 SumUp

 SumUp is a flexible POS system with features specifically for QSRs and fast food restaurants.
 It’s simple, efficient, and comes with a variety of hardware options to suit your operations.
-This includes self-service kiosks, point-of-sale solutions, card readers, and kitchen display screens (KDS) that all integrate seamlessly.

 SumUp's POS system and payment processing platform